Dog Swallowed Object

 Diarrhea continued- mostly just leaking out, but vomiting had stopped.
 I let him rest comfortably and checked on him every few minutes and saw he changed position but didn't touch the water.

-I went to bed at 2 AM and he was still resting, awake, alert but lethargic and of course still groggy from the anesthesia and post surgical pain but turned his head and looked when I walked in the room to check on him up till that point.
+I went to bed at 2 AM and he was still resting, awake, alert but lethargic and of course still groggy from the anesthesia and post surgical pain but turned his head and

 Only thing that concerned me was he seemed to lack much of a blink response at all, but since he had ointment put in them during the surgery I wasn't concerned about the corneas drying out, they looked moist and normal.
 He wasn't panting or anything and just kept his jaw shut, so I wasn't seeing anything indicating distress or breathing issues.